noahgamboa/newsfeed/README.md

 nodemon app.js
 ```

-now you can run the starter application at
+now you can run the starter application in your web browser at

 ```
 localhost:3000
 ```

+once you have the page up and running you can search youtube, flickr, and soundcloud for content.
+It will display the top result from each site. you can then watch and listen to content. you can also upvote each item or deletethem from your newsfeed.
+Once you are done, you can close the browser and open the page again and your data will persist.